Hepatitis C in Iowa: 2020

 - Other Healthcare Professionals: This live activity is designated for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.

-- Julie Baker, MPA, CHCEF, Planning Committee Member
+- Julie Baker, MPH, CHCEF - Planning Committee Member and Moderator

-- Gagandeep Lamba, MA, MS, MBA, Activity Director/Coordinator and Planning Committee Member
+- Gagandeep Lamba, MA, MS, MBA, CSM - Activity Planning Committee Member

-- Nicole Gastala, MD, Planning Committee Member and Speaker
+- Megan Srinivas, MD, MPH - Planning Committee Member

 The information provided at this activity is for continuing education purposes only and is not meant to substitute for the independent medical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
 The content of each presentation does not necessarily reflect the views of Des Moines University.